-BD is committed to acting in compliance with all applicable laws and BD's ethical standards, and ensuring that no instances of modern slavery or human trafficking occur in any part of our own businesses or our supply chain.
-To that end, BD maintains several policies that reflect our Core Values, which BD associates are expected to follow in all aspects of business, including dealings with suppliers, customers and other stakeholders.
-These include:
+BD is committed to acting in compliance with all applicable laws and BD's ethical standards and ensuring that no instances of modern slavery or human trafficking occur in any part of our own businesses or our supply chain.
+To that end, BD maintains several policies that reflect our Core Values

-- The BD Code of Conduct including our policies on human rights and prohibits the use of forced, prison, indentured, bonded or involuntary labor in all of BD's operations.
-BD is committed to conducting business in a manner that is compliant with all applicable laws, including employment and human rights laws and regulations wherever we have operations. - The BD Global Human Rights Policy which outlines our policy on human rights in more detail. - BD Expectations for Suppliers (updated as part of our biannual update process in FY'2023) which prohibit the use of involuntary labor of any kind, including slave labor, indentured/debt labor, forced labor, or prison labor by BD suppliers. - The BD Global Speaking Up Policy BD encourages and expects all associates and agents to speak up about any actual or suspected violations of laws, regulations, the BD Code of Conduct, BD Policies, or relevant industry codes, except as prohibited by law, as per its Global Speaking Up Policy.
+- The BD Code of Conduct includes our policies on human rights and prohibits the use of forced, prison, indentured, bonded or involuntary labor in all of BD's operations.
+BD is committed to conducting business in a manner that is compliant with all applicable laws, including employment and human rights laws and regulations wherever we have operations; - The BD Global Human Rights Policy outlines our policy on human rights in more detail; - BD Expectations for Suppliers (updated as part of our biannual update process in FY'2023) prohibits the use of involuntary labor of any kind, including slave labor, indentured/debt labor, forced labor, or prison labor or any other human rights abuses by BD suppliers. - The BD Global Speaking Up Policy BD encourages and expects all associates and agents to speak up about any actual or suspected violations of laws, regulations, the BD Code of Conduct, BD Policies, or relevant industry codes, except as prohibited by law, as per its Global Speaking Up Policy.
 Those that speak up in good faith are protected against any form of retaliation or discipline.